 A man stumbles into sexual sin, reads his Bible, and thinks he finds a justification for it in the Old Testament.
 If David had many wives, what's the problem with a struggle with occasional pornography?

-The culture expands its views of sexual immorality and starts to articulate a doctrine of polygamy ... from the Bible?
+The culture expands its views of sexual ethics and starts to articulate a doctrine of polygamy ... from the Bible?
 I'd encourage you to listen to the guys at 3GT as they take on this issue in particular in a helpful podcast discussion.

 As we see the confused grief the Old Testament can cause on this issue, our minds go to the book of James: "My brothers, these things ought not to be so" (James 3:10).

 Sadly, though, they are so.
 The prevalence of polygamy and sexual immorality in the Old Testament is a frequent cause of heartburn for the student of Scripture.
 Often, the confusion here comes not with incidents like David’s sin with Bathsheba (2 Sam.
 11) or Abraham's sin with Hagar (Gen. 16).
 After all, they seem to get their just rebuke for those sins.
 Instead, the confusion comes with the prevalence of seemingly unrebuked polygamy and pursuit of concubines in the likes of Abraham, Jacob, Gideon, David, and others.